kieransimkin/SmartNFTPortal/README.md

 ## `<SmartNFTPortal>`

 A `<SmartNFTPortal>` is a React control which renders Smart NFTs in the browser.
-This widget takes care of the `&lt;iframe&gt;` sandbox, and provides the Smart NFT Javascript API to any NFT which is rendered inside it.
+This widget takes care of the `<frame>` sandbox, and provides the Smart NFT Javascript API to any NFT which is rendered inside it.
 This provides a great deal of extra power to Javascript NFTs, enabling them to respond to changes on the blockchain, as well as load additional assets such as Javascript libraries, images, and other data directly from the blockchain.

 While this API provides a lot of additional functionality to NFTs inside the sandbox, it's important to note that they are still fully sandboxed - this control handles all the necessary inter-process communication between the sandboxed iframe and its parent document using the sendMessage() API.